-Alpha TransForm is ideal for building mobile inspection apps.
+The Alpha TransForm Quality Management Solution is ideal for building mobile inspection apps.
 It helps users craft online or offline mobile apps in minutes that utilize the latest mobile features (camera, GPS, etc.) for fast, accurate data capture.
 Apps for quality assurance or apps for quality control can be a key component of quality planning.
-Learn more about Alpha TransForm and try it free for 30 days.

 For real-live examples, read how Alpha Software helped the Building Engineering Company digitally transform energy inspections.
 And check out how an Alpha offline equipment inspection app helped a company increase worker safety and data accuracy.